CoderDojo-Content/Beginner-HTML-CSS/en/making-a-menu-bar.md

    }
    ```
 Notice this set of rules has _three_ selectors!
 It selects all `li` elements that are in a `ul` list which is inside a `nav` section.
 Phew!
-6. Now let's make the list horizontal instead of vertical.
+6. Now let's make the list horizontal (across) instead of vertical (down).
 Inside the new set of rules, add the following line: `display: inline;` Let's also add the properties `margin-right` and `margin-left` to space the menu items out a bit.
 The rules should look like this now:
    ```
    nav ul li {
       list-style-type: none;